 Aging Out an urgent concern

-Many foster youth who age out overcome the odds and achieve great success.
-However, as a broad group, their statistical prognosis is grim in comparison with the general population or even with youth adopted out of foster care as teenagers.
+Many youths who age out of foster care overcome the odds and achieve great success.
+However, as a broad group, their statistical prognosis is grim in comparison with the general population or even with youth who are adopted out of foster care as teenagers.

 - Few attend college; fewer yet graduate.

 - Higher rates of unemployment, substance abuse, criminal activity, and homelessness.

 - Higher dependency upon public assistance.